Article I — OFFICES

 3.1 Classes.
 There shall be the following classes of membership in OWAA.

 Active members meet the requirements for one or more categories of membership under the OWAA Criteria for Membership.
 Active members may qualify for Senior status with 20 years of Active membership or, if over age 65, with 10 years of Active membership.
-Active members with Senior status need not continue to meet annual membership requirements, and the Board may establish lower dues for them.
+Active members with Senior status need not continue to meet annual membership requirements.

 Associate members are paid for any work in any category listed in the OWAA Criteria for Membership.
 Associate members may qualify for Senior status with 20 years of Associate membership.
-Associate members with Senior status need not continue to meet annual membership requirements, and the Board may establish lower dues for them.
+Associate members with Senior status need not continue to meet annual membership requirements.

 Student members do not qualify or do not choose to enroll as Active or Associate Members and are enrolled in a course of study at the secondary or higher education level.

-Life members, granted this status by a unanimous vote by the Board for extraordinary service, are not charged annual membership dues.
+Life members, granted this status by a unanimous vote by the Board for extraordinary service or by completing a term as President, are not charged annual membership dues.

 Honorary members, granted this status by a unanimous vote by the Board, are not charged annual membership dues.

-3.2 Categories.
+3.2 Categories and Criteria.
 The Board shall establish different categories in which persons may qualify for Active and Associate membership and shall establish the criteria for each category.
+Proposed changes to the OWAA Criteria for Membership must be submitted to the Board in writing at least 30 days before the Board votes on them.
+Proposed changes to the Criteria for Membership, if approved by a two-thirds vote of the Board, shall take effect immediately.

 3.3 Rights.
 Only Active and Life members shall be entitled to vote or hold office.